Self-quarantining (staying at home) due to coronavirus

-After someone is infected with coronavirus it can take between 2 and 10 days for symptoms, such as a cough or shortness of breath, to appear.
-But a person is already infectious from two days before any symptoms appear.
-This means that you can spread coronavirus even if you don’t have symptoms of COVID-19.
-To prevent this, in some situations you will need to stay home and not receive visitors.
+In some situations, to stop the virus spreading, you will need to stay at home and not receive visitors.
 This is called self-quarantining.
 If you have coronavirus you must self-isolate.
 This means staying at home, not receiving visitors and having as little contact as possible with the people you live with.
 How long you need to stay at home for, and what the rules are, depends on the situation.

 You must stay at home in the following situations:

 - you have symptoms of coronavirus disease (COVID-19);

 - someone you live with has symptoms of COVID-19 that include a fever and/or shortness of breath;

 - you have been in close contact with someone with coronavirus;